-Registered Creative Industries & Technologies Practitioner RPCiT A SUBJECT KNOWLEDGE & SKILL Demonstrates competency in working in multiple media and/or applying multiple techniques within a project.
-Has an appreciation of the history and development of the creative techniques used in their facilities.
-B COMPETENCY & RESPONSIBILITY Works with minimal supervision.
-Follows and instructs on safe working practices, such as risk assessments and approved techniques.
-C COMMUNICATION & TEAMWORK Demonstrates effective communication, interpersonal and behavioural skills.
-Has a proven track record of working successfully with colleagues in a wide variety of roles (such as students, apprentices, technicians, designers and academics).
-D PROFESSIONAL SKILLS Advises on appropriate practices and proposes innovative solutions to problems and issues.
-Makes suggestions for improvements to practice and policy.
-E PERSONAL & PRACTICAL DEVELOPMENT Attends mandatory training courses required to fulfil and enhance role.
-Identifies, with support, areas of development to focus on which will enhance self and department.
+Registered Creative Industries & Technologies Practitioner RPCIT Demonstrates competency in working in multiple media and/or applying multiple techniques within a project.
+SUBJECT KNOWLEDGE Has an appreciation of the history and development of the creative techniques used in their facilities. & SKILL Works with minimal supervision.
+Follows and instructs on safe working practices, such as COMPETENCY & RESPONSIBILITY risk assessments and approved techniques.
+Demonstrates effective communication, interpersonal and behavioural skills.
+Has a proven track record of working successfully with COMMUNICATION colleagues in a wide variety of roles (such as students, & TEAMWORK apprentices, technicians, designers and academics).
+Advises on appropriate practices and proposes innovative solutions to problems and issues.
+PROFESSIONAL Makes suggestions for improvements to practice and SKILLS Attends mandatory training courses required to fulfil and enhance role.
+PERSONAL & PRACTICAL Identifies, with support, areas of development to focus DEVELOPMENT on which will enhance self and department.